NadeemDin/ML-Sensor-Exercise-Multiclassification/README.md

 - Barbell Row

 ## Python Scripts
-`make_dataset.py` : ('src/data') : contains code used to extract and transform the original raw data.
+- `make_dataset.py` : (`src/data`) - Contains code used to extract and transform the original raw data.
+- `visualize.py` : (`src/visualization`) - Includes code for generating various visualizations from the preprocessed sensor data.
+- `remove_outliers.py` : (`src/features`) - Implements outlier detection methods and removes outliers from the dataset.
+- `build_features.py` : (`src/features`) - Implements feature engineering steps such as dealing with missing values, calculating set duration, applying a Butterworth lowpass filter, conducting principal component analysis (PCA), computing sum of squares attributes, and potentially other feature engineering tasks such as temporal abstraction, frequency features, dealing with overlapping windows, clustering, and exporting the dataset.
+- `DataTransformation.py` : (`src/features`) - Provides functions and classes for data transformation tasks such as low-pass filtering and principal component analysis.

 ## Machine Learning Model
 We will be using supervised learning techniques, as we have both structured and unstructured data.
 The goal is to create a multiclass classification model to predict which exercise is being done or if the participant is resting.